Python3pkg/GenomeKey/pilot-study/README.md

 Testing the ```-di``` (delete intermediate) option to check if genomekey keeps the needed files: aligned bam(s) and the gVCFs.

 #####*7-c- test CosmosReset.sh:*
-Comment the mail lines, this function is not available on AWS.
+Currently the lines that send the emails are commented-out as outgoing mail is blocked on AWS.

 #####*7-d- test automation.sh*